Code MedDRA Terms

 Modified MedDRA Reported Term

-If MedDRA Synonym Candidate Auto-Creation is enabled, when the system cannot find a match in the MedDRA Browser or MedDRA Synonym library, the reported term automatically becomes a synonym candidate.
-To become available for use, synonym candidates must be activated by administrators.
+Note When the system cannot find a match in the MedDRA dictionary or MedDRA Synonym list, the reported term automatically becomes a Synonym Candidate.
+To become available for use, Synonym Candidates must be activated by administrators.
 For more information, see Synonym Candidate Auto-Creation.

 Browse for a MedDRA Term